pieterverbeek/ECSE351_GNURadio/README.md

 There were no eureka moments on this thread either. and I think that I would rather use anything else than Mac if I were to try and solve this in the future.
 For now I will just have an entry based scaling setup between the signals as dB will be difficult without the Python block.

+**AM Results:**

+With a slightly less elegant implementation, it is still possible to see when and how signals begin to dominate over another at a certain gain difference between the two.
+By 20dB under the other signal, the frequency content graph ceases to visible change.
+At 20dB there is just a little woble left from the less dominant frequency, but by 30dB it vanishes.
+These are true across a wide range of modulating and carrier frequencies.

+**FM Results:**

+I took a similar approach and used a simple scale instead of decibels.
+With FM, the capture effect can be seen extremely early, meaning that the weaker signal soon has next to no part of the final combined signal.
+At a 1:6 ratio, it is nearly impossible to see any non-sinusoidal or abnormal qualities in the output.
+This is significantly better compared to AM taking over 100x to stop oscillating up and down.
+This is not surprise though, since the FM demodulation amplifier typically drives the signal to the rails, washing out most of the lower amplitude signals at the same frequency.